TACJu/Semantic-Coherence/README.md

 ## Hierarchical Attention Network

-This method is based on paper [Hierarchical Attention Networks for Document Classification](https://www.cs.cmu.edu/~diyiy/docs/naacl16.pdf), code is in [han.py](./han.py) It uses Attention to focus on important things for classification and can reach 68.83% accuracy.
+This method is based on paper [Hierarchical Attention Networks for Document Classification](https://www.cs.cmu.edu/~diyiy/docs/naacl16.pdf), code is in [han.py](./han.py) It uses Attention to focus on important things for classification and a single model can reach 68.83% accuracy.
+To further improve performance, I combine 5 models to inference and get 71.81% accuracy, code is in [inference.py](./inference.py)

 ### Net Structure
 ![han.png](./pictures/han.png)